seomoz/fiji/fiji-schema/fiji-schema-cassandra/cassandra_tutorial.md

     tar -zxvf cassandra-bento.tar.gz

-Set your `KIJI_HOME` environment variable to the root of your Bento Box:
+Set your `FIJI_HOME` environment variable to the root of your Bento Box:

-    export KIJI_HOME=/path/to/fiji-bento-ebi
+    export FIJI_HOME=/path/to/fiji-bento-ebi

 Create an environment variable to use for our Fiji URI:

-    export KIJI=fiji-cassandra://localhost:2181/localhost/9042/tutorial
+    export FIJI=fiji-cassandra://localhost:2181/localhost/9042/tutorial

 Because this URI starts with `fiji-cassandra://` instead of just `fiji://`, it indicates to Fiji that it references a Cassandra-backed Fiji instance.

-The source code for this example is located in `$KIJI_HOME/examples/cassandra-phonebook.`  This tutorial assumes that you will use the prebuilt JARs located in `$KIJI_HOME/examples/cassandra-phonebook/lib`, however you can build your own in `$KIJI_HOME/examples/cassandra-phonebook/target` by running `mvn package` from `$KIJI_HOME/examples/cassandra-phonebook`
+The source code for this example is located in `$FIJI_HOME/examples/cassandra-phonebook.`  This tutorial assumes that you will use the prebuilt JARs located in `$FIJI_HOME/examples/cassandra-phonebook/lib`, however you can build your own in `$FIJI_HOME/examples/cassandra-phonebook/target` by running `mvn package` from `$FIJI_HOME/examples/cassandra-phonebook`

 To work through this tutorial, various Fiji tools will require that Avro data type definitions particular to the working phonebook example be on the classpath.
 You can add your artifacts to the Fiji classpath by running:

-    export KIJI_CLASSPATH="$KIJI_HOME/examples/cassandra-phonebook/lib/*"
+    export FIJI_CLASSPATH="$FIJI_HOME/examples/cassandra-phonebook/lib/*"

 Now we are ready to start up our Bento Box.
 The following command will create a cluster running Hadoop, ZooKeeper, HBase, and Cassandra:

-    source ${KIJI_HOME}/bin/fiji-env.sh
+    source ${FIJI_HOME}/bin/fiji-env.sh
     bento start